 1. Chin Augmentation is a High-Risk Procedure

-Chin augmentation or chin implantation is a minimally invasive surgical procedure and by no means is considered high-risk.
+Chin augmentation or chin implantation is a minimally invasive surgical procedure, and by no means is it considered high-risk.
+It can add prominence to the chin to help achieve better harmony of the facial features.

 The procedure is quick, taking less than one hour to perform, and involves the insertion of a facial implant into the chin area.